geheim01/Privacy-Preserving-Smartwatch-Health-Data-Generation-Using-DP-GANs/README.md

 ```

 This will start the Streamlit server and open the app in your default web browser.

+## Deliverables

+The research artifacts resulting from this work are available in a condensed format in this repository.

+Some of the synthetic datasets, generated from the different GAN architecutres, are located in the [data/syn path](data/syn).

+The trained models can be found in the [model directory](models/).
+These can be used in the Generator frontend to generate new synthetic data.

 ## Acknowledgement

 I would like to extend my sincere thanks to Maximilian Ehrhart and Bernd Resch for sharing their code related to their paper titled ["A Conditional GAN for Generating Time Series Data for Stress Detection in Wearable Physiological Sensor Data"](https://www.mdpi.com/1424-8220/22/16/5969).
 Their work on implementing the cGAN architecture and their insights on training it have been important to the success of our project.